JeniT/childs-guide-to-parliament/glossary.md

 **The Speaker** - a special Member of Parliament.
 He manages the discussions in Parliament and makes sure the MP's behave themselves.

+**Minister** - an MP or Lord who also has a special job in Goverment, making important decisions about how the country is run.

+**Prime Minister** - the leader of the country.
+This is usually the person in charge of the Party with the most MPs in the House of Commons.

 **Hon** or **Honourable** - a title used by MPs to refer to each other.
-Instead of saying someone's name when in the House of Commons, an MP is referred to as "the Honourable Member for ..." then the name of their constituency.
+Instead of saying someone's name when in the House of Commons, an MP is referred to as "*the Honourable Member for ...*" then the name of their constituency.

 **Rt Hon** or **Right Honourable** - a special title for some MPs who have become an important Minister in the Government

 ## Places

-Chamber

-House

-Palace of Westminster
+**Chamber** - the name for the special rooms used by MPs and Lords, when they are discussing new laws.
+The chamber for MPs is often called the *House of Commons* and the chamber for Lords is often called the *House of Lords*.

+**House** -

+**Palace of Westminster** - the building by the River Thames where Parliament is based.
+It has two towers, the Victoria Tower and the Clock Tower, which is usually called *Big Ben*.

-**Constituency** - [con-stit-you-en-see], the place where a local MP comes from
+**Constituency** - [*con-stit-you-en-see*], the place where a local MP comes from

 ## Voting